Give feedback on your units

 How your feedback is used

-Once the survey closes, the anonymised results will be shared with your Unit Director and teaching staff.
+Once you have given your feedback, we share the anonymous results with your Unit Director and teaching staff.

-After the mid-unit surveys, there will often be an opportunity to discuss the results in a class.
+After mid-unit feedback, there will often be an opportunity to discuss the results in class.

 University policy for unit evaluation